 There is no easy answer.
 It depends on the product, team and market.
 Some startups with experienced teams (i.e., founders with former exits) can raise their seed with nothing but a deck while others need to already have revenue.
 The best investment firms (Sequoia, a16z) say $1,000,000 ARR for a Series A, and the standard for consumer companies doing well is 10% WoW growth for months.

 One thing is clear: the best predictor of a successful fundraise is your company's rate of growth (measured in usage or revenue).
-At Pioneer, we're particularly keen to select players who do a lot with a little and in a short amount of time.
+At Pioneer, we're particularly keen to select founders who do a lot with a little and in a short amount of time.

 Practically speaking, you should time your raise such that you can get a good price for the equity you sell.
 That price will go up for investors the faster you're growing.
 So the best time to raise is when you're growing rapidly.